mgovoru/mgovoru/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me:
+My name is Maria Govorukhina.
 I love seeing web-design come to life.
 I want to develop in this direction.
 I like the IT field, because technology gives people freedom and well-being.
 We can choose in life between the red and the blue pill.
 Now the metaphor seems relevant to me: red is knowledge, blue is ignorance.
 And I choose red.

 ## Education:
 Ural State University